-Contribute to other projects
+0.4 Contribute to other projects

 Lots of scientific software is hosted online in Git repositories.
-Now that you know the basics of Git, you can directly contribute to developing the scientific software you use for your research (Fig. 4).
+Now that you know the basics of Git, you can directly contribute to developing the scientific software you use for your research (Figure 4).
 From a small contribution like fixing a typo in the documentation to a larger change such as fixing a bug, it is empowering to be able to improve the software used by you and many other scientists.

 When contributing to a larger project with many contributors, you will not be able to push your changes with git push directly to the project's remote repository.
-Instead you will first need to create your own remote copy of the repository, which on

-GitHub is called a fork (Box 1).
-You can fork any repository on GitHub by clicking the button "Fork" on the top right of the page (see help.github.com/articles/fork-a-repo).
+Instead you will first need to create your own remote copy of the repository, which on GitHub is called a fork (Box 1).
+You can fork any repository on GitHub by clicking the button "Fork" "Fork" on the top right of the page.

 Once you have a fork of a project's repository, you can clone it to your computer and make changes just like a repository you created yourself.
-As an exercise, you will add a file to the repository that we used to write this paper.
-First, go to github.com/jdblischak/git-for-science and choose the "Fork" option to create a git-for-science repository under your GitHub account (Fig. 4B).
-In order to make changes, download it to your computer with the command git clone from the directory you wish the repo to appear in (Fig. 4C).
+Let's say you created a fork of the hypothetical repository, "coolSUBSCRIPTNBproject", so that you could fix a type you found in the directions in the README fileAs an exercise, you will add a file to the repository that we used to write this paper.
+First, go to github.com/jdblischak/git-for-science and choose the "Fork" option to create a git-for-science repository under your GitHub account (Figure 4B).
+In order to make changes, you first download it with download it to your computer with the command git clone from the directory you wish the repo to appear in (Figure 4C).